AFraderaSola/HugoWebsite/content/project/RBPyeast/index.md

 #   name: Follow
 #   url: https://twitter.com/afraderasola
 slides: CSAMARBPyeast
-summary: Main PhD project - RNA binding proteins (RBPs) were selected according to their involvement in RNA pathways and immunoprecipitated.
-This allowed us to create a function-based network that enabled the assignment of new functionalities on novel and known RBPs.
-This work was recently presented at CSAMA 2022.
+summary: In my main PhD project, I focused on RNA binding proteins (RBPs) and their role in RNA pathways.
+To better understand their functions, we selected RBPs based on their known involvement in these pathways and immunoprecipitated them.
+Through this approach, we were able to create a function-based network that allowed us to assign new functionalities to both known and novel RBPs.
+Our work on this project was recently presented at CSAMA 2022.
 tags:
 - Proteomics
 title: Network-based assignment of RNA-binding protein function